-Big Dumb Face isn’t the only project of Borland’s that he is self-deprecating about.
+Big Dumb Face isn’t the only project that Wes is self-deprecating about.
 “I had all these presumptions about what life after Limp Bizkit would be, and boy did I get my ass handed to me,” he has said.
-His time with Marilyn Manson came to an end because it was “the Marilyn Manson show.”
-He wrote press releases for his solo album beginning “If I weren’t the guitar player for Limp Bizkit, this sheet of paper would have been in your wastepaper basket a long time ago.”
-When he returned to Bizkit, he said he had “got a little too big for his britches.”
+He even wrote a press release for his solo album beginning: “If I weren’t the guitar player for Limp Bizkit, this sheet of paper would have been in your wastepaper basket a long time ago.”
+When he returned to Bizkit, he said he had “got a little too big for his britches”.

-Borland has always had a tumultuous relationship with his own band.
+Wes has always had a tumultuous relationship with his own band.
 It makes sense – he and Fred Durst seem like they come from totally different worlds.
 On one side there’s this aggressive, shit-talking provocateur, and on the other there’s a nerdy warlock.
-There’s been a constant conflict, with Borland leaving the band a few times.
-“I didn’t like the direction that we were going in, and had developed this huge ego, and communication between me and Fred completely shut down in like 2001,” he said in 2015.
-“So at 26, I went ‘See ya later, I’m out.
+There’s been a constant conflict, with the guitarist leaving the band a few times.
+“I didn’t like the direction that we were going in, and had developed this huge ego, and communication between me and Fred completely shut down in like 2001,” Wes said in 2015.
+“So at 26, I went, ‘See ya later, I’m out.
 I’m gonna go do something that I think is cooler than this.’”
-As well as solo projects, he spent some time playing with From First To Last and Marilyn Manson, as well as talking with Trent Reznor about joining Nine Inch Nails.

-Borland seems to be at peace with his role in Limp Bizkit these days.
+These days, Wes seems to be at peace with his day job.
 “I don’t hate being in Limp Bizkit,” he told Stereogum.
 “I’m very aware of my band.
 I totally get tons of people don’t like it and think it’s a joke.
-And then we have a really strong fan base that are great.
+And then we have a really strong fanbase that are great.
 We’ve always had really fun live shows.
 I’ve always gotten to create stupid stage personas that make me laugh and hopefully could possibly rub off on someone in the crowd that isn’t used to seeing things like that that borderline on costuming and performance art.
 It’s like, I really like my band.
 Do I listen to that genre of music?
 No. But do I participate in my band and do I enjoy playing with those guys?
 Yeah.
 It feels like home.”